-- GIII.3 The student will understand spoken and written German presented through a variety of media and based on new topics in familiar contexts. - 1.
-Identify main ideas and pertinent details when listening to or reading materials such as live and recorded conversations, short lectures, podcasts, videos, reports, and literary selections. - 2.
+- SIII.3 The student will understand spoken and written Spanish presented through a variety of media and based on new topics in familiar contexts. - 1.
+Identify main ideas and pertinent details when listening to or reading materials in a familiar context; such as live and recorded conversations, short lectures, podcasts, videos, reports, graphics, and literary selections. - 2.
 Understand culturally authentic, level-appropriate materials that present new information in familiar contexts. - 3.
 Understand and respond appropriately to instructions presented in more complex informational materials, such as instructions for public transportation or using technology.

-- GIII.4 The student will present information orally and in writing in German, recombining familiar elements to create original sentences in paragraphs that are increasingly complex. - 1.
+- SIII.4 The student will present information orally and in writing in Spanish, recombining familiar elements to create original sentences in paragraphs that are increasingly complex. - 1.
 Summarize and communicate orally and in writing main ideas and supporting details from a variety of authentic language materials. - 2.
-Use major time frames, word order, and other level-appropriate language structures with increasing accuracy. - GIII.5 The student will present in German student-created and culturally authentic products, such as stories, poems, songs and skits. - 1.
-Produce well-organized spoken and written presentations appropriate to the type of audience and the purpose of the presentation. - 2.
-Use various verbal and nonverbal presentational techniques, such as voice inflection, visual aids and technological support.
+Use major time frames, word order, and other level-appropriate language structures with increasing accuracy. - SIII.5 The student will present in Spanish student-created and culturally authentic products, such as stories, poems, songs, and skits. - 1.
+Produce well-organized spoken and written presentations to suit the type of audience and the purpose of the presentation. - 2.
+Use various verbal and nonverbal presentational techniques such as voice inflection, visual aids, and technological support.

-- GIII.6 The student will examine in German the interrelationships among the perspectives, practices, and products of German-speaking cultures. - 1.
-Examine how and why products such as natural and manufactured products, inventions, forms of recreation, pastimes, language, and symbols reflect practices and perspectives of German-speaking cultures. - 2.
-Compare and contrast the viewpoints of German-speaking people and the ways these perspectives are reflected in their practices and products, such as political systems, art, architecture, music, and literature. - 3.
-Investigate the interrelationship of geography and history of German-speaking cultures, such as the environment, conflicts, and diversity.
+- SIII.6 The student will examine in Spanish the interrelationships among the perspectives, practices, and products of Spanish-speaking cultures. - 1.
+Examine how and why products such as natural and manufactured items, inventions, the arts, forms of recreation, pastimes, regionally-specific language, and symbols reflect practices and perspectives of Spanish-speaking cultures. - 2.
+Compare and contrast the viewpoints of Spanish-speaking people and the ways these perspectives are reflected in their practices and products, such as political systems, art, architecture, music, and literature. - 3.
+Investigate the interrelationship of geography and history in the development of Spanish-speaking cultures.

-- GIII.7 The student will use German to reinforce and broaden understanding of connections between German and other subject areas. - 1.
-Discuss in German how aspects of the German language and German-speaking culture(s) are found in other subject areas. - 2.
-Using German, make connections between topics studied in other subject areas and those studied in the German class, such as the environment, forms of democracy, and emerging issues. - 3.
-Use authentic German-language resources to expand knowledge acquired in other subject areas.
+- SIII.7 The student will use Spanish to reinforce and broaden understanding of connections between Spanish and other subject areas. - 1.
+Discuss aspects of the Spanish language and Spanish-speaking culture(s) found in other subject areas. - 2.
+Make connections between topics studied in other subject areas and those discussed in Spanish class, such as the environment, political figures, and the arts. - 3.
+Use authentic resources to expand knowledge acquired in other subject areas.

-- GIII.8 The student will strengthen knowledge of English and other languages through study and analysis of increasingly complex elements of German. - 1.
+- SIII.8 The student will strengthen knowledge of English and other languages through study and analysis of increasingly complex elements of the Spanish language. - 1.
 Demonstrate that language and meaning do not transfer directly from one language to another. - 2.
-Demonstrate that vocabulary, linguistic structures, and tense usage in English may differ from those of German. - GIII.9 The student will investigate and discuss why similarities and differences exist within and among cultures. - 1.
-Discuss the influences of historical and contemporary events and issues on German-speaking countries or regions and the United States. - 2.
-Compare and contrast aspects of German-speaking cultures, such as similarities and differences in language, art, architecture, music, literature, and religion with those of other cultures.
+Demonstrate that vocabulary, linguistic structures, and tense usage in English may differ from those of Spanish. - SIII.9 The student will investigate and discuss why similarities and differences exist within and among cultures. - 1.
+Discuss the influences of historical and contemporary events and issues on Spanish-speaking countries or regions and the United States. - 2.
+Compare and contrast aspects of Spanish-speaking cultures, such as language, religion, art, architecture, music, and literature, with those of other cultures.

-- GIII.10 The student will apply German skills and expand cultural understanding by accessing information beyond the classroom setting for recreational, educational, and occupational purposes. - 1.
-Compare aspects of the German-speaking countries and regions obtained from interaction with German speakers, authentic media, technology, or entertainment. - 2.
-Use German-language resources, such as individuals and organizations in the community or accessible through technology, to broaden cultural knowledge.
+- SIII.10 The student will apply Spanish language skills and expand cultural understanding by accessing information beyond the classroom setting for recreational, educational, and occupational purposes. - 1.
+Compare in Spanish aspects of the Spanish-speaking cultures obtained from interaction with Spanish speakers, authentic media and technology. - 2.
+Use Spanish-language resources, such as individuals and organizations in the community or accessible through technology, to reinforce cultural understanding.

-German IV
+Spanish IV